|

 Kamusta?
 Ni hao?

-As a Chinese Filipino, I have had brushes with otherness in my native
+As a Chinese Filipino, I have had brushes with otherness in my

-than most people around me –and for a while got teased for this.
+eyes than most people around me –and for a while got teased for this.
 Living abroad, first in Taipei

 in the 1990s and now in Singapore, has